Moving to Sacramento

 For years, Sacramento was known simply as a city you pass through on your way to Lake Tahoe, San Francisco or Napa Valley.
 But that’s quickly changing.
 The city is becoming a destination of its own.
 Sacramento is ideal for those who love outdoor recreation, the arts and critically acclaimed restaurants.

-Sacramento, also known as Sac Town and The City of Trees, is a welcoming city for families, singles and college students alike.
+Sacramento, also known as the City of Trees or even just “Sac”, is a welcoming city for families, singles and college students alike.
 Here are a few bits of advice you should know before moving to Sacramento.

 Moving to Sacramento during the fall or winter can reduce your moving costs (for example, moving truck rental fees) because it’s considered the off season.
 Also keep in mind that weekend rates tend to be the highest.